TCD-Ultramicroscopy/STEM_tools/vector_maps/readme.md

 Known issues and TODO:

- - preview is needed
+ - (done) preview is needed
- - (done) code cleanup is required
+ - code cleanup is required
  - more comments needed
  - re-fit by 2D gaussian call from 'fit_lattice' is currently not working properly, to fix
- - image processing functions to be extracted to one lib, refinement-related to another
+ - (done) image processing functions to be extracted to one lib, refinement-related to another
  - (done) support for [110]PC lattice to be implemented
  - support for simultaneous imaging (BF/DF) to be considered
  - starting lattice parameters can be estimated by FFT